The country

 In 2020, the armed conflict in Cabo Delgado deteriorated, with a significant increase in the number and scale of attacks by extremist groups and the resulting humanitarian impact.
 After a sharp escalation in the first half of 2021, the conflict subsided in early 2022 following the deployment of Rwandan and Southern African Development Community (SADC) forces to help the Mozambican government regain control of areas previously under the control of armed groups.

-Since December 2023, attacks have escalated in the northern province, characterized by violence against civilians, forced displacement, and damage to civilian infrastructure.
-Insurgents have targeted security forces and civilians, and have made unprecedented efforts to burn churches.
+Since December 2023, attacks escalated in the northern province, characterized by violence against civilians, forced displacement, and damage to civilian infrastructure.
+Insurgents targeted security forces and civilians, and made unprecedented efforts to burn churches.

+In 2024, renewed violence in Cabo Delgado displaced nearly 200,000 people in the first five months alone.
 The highest level of displacement occurred in February of 2024 when more than 90,000 people fled their homes.
 The attacks came in the middle of the harvest season, leaving farmers with no choice but to abandon their fields and livestock.
-Between mid-April and mid-May 2024, violence by non-state armed groups displaced nearly 60,000 people in northern areas of Cabo Delgado.

 Donations